Kong/docs.konghq.com/app/_src/gateway-operator/production/workloads-autoscaling/overview.md

   as defined in [`MetricsConfig`](/gateway-operator/{{ page.release }}/reference/custom-resources/#metricsconfig)
 - Annotate the selected `Service`s (through `DataPlaneMetricsExtension`'s [`serviceSelector`](/gateway-operator/{{ page.release }}/reference/custom-resources/#serviceselector) field)
   with `konghq.com/plugins` annotation which will point to the managed `KongPlugin` instance.
-  This takes into account already existing annotations, so it there are already plugins configured on that `Service` the new plugin name will be appended.
+  This takes into account already existing annotations, so if there are already plugins configured on that `Service` the new plugin name will be appended.
 - Start the process of scraping {{ site.base_gateway }}'s metrics and enriching them with Kubernetes metadata
 - Expose those metrics in {{ site.kgo_product_name }}'s `/metrics`